 - Make sure the power cord is securely connected to the projector and to a working electrical outlet. - The projector's buttons may be locked for security.
 Unlock the buttons or use the remote control to turn on the projector. - The power cord may be defective.
-Disconnect the cord and contact Epson. - If the projector's lamp shuts off unexpectedly, it may have entered standby mode after a period of inactivity.
-Press the power button to wake the projector. - If the projector's lamp shuts off and the power and Temp lights are red, the projector has overheated and shut off.
+Disconnect the cord and contact Epson. - If the projector's lamp shuts off unexpectedly, it may have entered sleep mode after a period of inactivity.
+Begin a presentation to wake the projector. - If the projector's lamp shuts off, the Status light is flashing blue, and the Temp light is orange, the projector has overheated and shut off.
 Check the solutions for this light status. - If the power button on the remote control does not turn on the projector, check its batteries and make sure the Remote Receiver setting is turned on in the projector's menu, if available.